 SSC scored favorably in all aspects of academics, student services, facilities, and campus safety.
 The majority of the scores in the academic section were excellent or above average.
-Quality of teaching in your major field of study scored highest overall with 81.0% of the students choosing excellent or above average.
-In the category of student services, the average for combined scores of excellent or above average was 66.0%.
-Facilities were rated excellent or above average by 84% of the students.
-Seventy-seven percent of the students responding to the survey chose always or usually to feeling safe on the SSC campus.
-Over 83% of the students stated they would definitely or probably choose Seminole State College again if starting over.
+"Faculty commitment to student success and learning" scored highest overall with 80.7% of the students choosing excellent or above average.
+In the category of student services, combined scores for excellent or above average fell between 58.6% and 73.3%.
+Facilities were rated excellent or above average by 79% of the students.
+Ninety-six percent of the students responding to the survey chose always or usually to feeling safe on the SSC campus.
+Over 85% of the students stated they would definitely or probably choose Seminole State College again if starting over.
 When queried on SSC's greatest strength, the students overwhelmingly cited class size, staff, and affordability.